 I continued to be involved in the group whilst completing my final year of university, and subsequently joined Shared Agenda as a Graduate Development Manager in July 2018.
-I have thoroughly enjoyed my time working for such a great company and in July 2019 gained a promotion to Assistant Development Manager.Linked In
+I have thoroughly enjoyed my time working for such a great company and in July 2019 gained a promotion to Assistant Development Manager and again to a Consultant in January 2021.Linked In

-At Bio-D we manufacture environmentally responsible cleaning products that are cruelty free, vegan and made with ethically sourced ingredients.
-My job is to develop the Bio-D brand working in partnership with our customers and helping as many people as possible to be kind to the environment when they are washing their dishes.
-I joined the Young Talent Network just over a year ago to support young talent in the Humber region.
-Since I arrived here 4 years ago this region has offered so many wonderful career opportunities that are harder to come by in larger cities.
+I joined the Young Talent Network to support young talent in the Humber region.
+Since I arrived here 7 years ago this region has offered so many wonderful career opportunities that are harder to come by in larger cities.
 This, alongside the festivals, social activities and general quality of life, makes the Humber such a great place to live and work and I think that’s something worth shouting about!Linked In

 Marketing the Humber on the national and international stage